I know, I know. Healthy, healthy, healthy. Healthy choices are good. But what’s life without cookies? What’s Christmas without holiday cookies?

 - 1 cup dark chocolate (I prefer and highly recommend Callebaut)

-Bake at 375 degrees for 6–8 minutes, or until just firm to the touch.
-Cookies should be very light (barely browned) on top…
+- Bake at 375 degrees for 6–8 minutes, or until just firm to the touch.
+Cookies should be very light (barely browned) on top and bottom.

-To make glaze: If chocolate is in a block or bar, cut into small chips.
+- To make glaze: If chocolate is in a block or bar, cut into small chips.
 Microwave for 30 seconds at a time, taking care not to overheat, until chocolate begins to melt.
 Continue to heat at 10 second intervals until chocolate is about half melted, then remove from microwave and continue to stir until it is melted completely and texture is smooth.
-Add either coconut oil OR shortening and corn syrup, and stir until well-blended.
-Dip cookies.
+Add coconut oil and stir until well-blended.